eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 dedicated European cybersecurity certification scheme for the EUDI Wallets under the CSA.
 Once available, this CSA scheme should replace the national transitory schemes mentioned above for the cybersecurity requirement it will cover.
-This scheme should be based on harmonized requirements, and identify any additional requirements relevant for cybersecurity.
+This scheme should be based on harmonised requirements, and identify any additional requirements relevant for cybersecurity.
 The scheme should further detail the cybersecurity requirements, identify and set normative standards and define the target